ghc/ghc/hadrian/doc/make.md

   build -j8
   ```

-- Bulding a stage 1 or 2 GHC executable
+- Building a stage 1 or 2 GHC executable

   ``` sh
   # Make